taurus5650/test_result_dashboard_streamlit_gemini/README.md

 # Automation Test Result Dashboard

-A lightweight web dashboard to view and analyze automation test results. <br>
-Built with Streamlit + PostgreSQL, this tool helps QA and dev teams quickly understand test quality and failures.
+A lightweight dashboard to view and analyze test automation results. <br> Built with Streamlit + PostgreSQL, and powered by AI (Gemini) to help debug test failures faster.

 ## 💫 Result